PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-08 13:02:07
+Last updated: 2024-04-08 13:02:41
-Random Quote: This sacred text was eventually brought to the New World in 1776 by none other than Christopher Brolumbus.
-And that's why he got to bang Pocahontas. - Barney Stinson
+Random Quote: I'm also pleased to announce The Bro Code is now available in select airlines across the country.
+And Lufthansa.
+'Der Bro Code' is, like, huge in Germany. - Barney Stinson